Rain does not always fall where humans want it to fall, but we work with it to our own advantage.

 On a local or farming level, thousands of smaller dams have been built by the owners of the land, using their tractors, dam scrapers, front-end loaders or other equipment available on the farm.
 At a later date this water will be used for irrigating crops, drinking water for animals and even as drinking water for human consumption.

-The companies listed in this chapter are involved in water storage.
-Other companies involved in the water sector are listed in the general “Water” chapter.
+The companies listed on this page are involved in water storage.
+Other companies involved in the water sector are listed on the general “Water” page.

 Legal requirements before constructing new dams, altering existing dams or repairing dams that failed